justvanrossum/fontgoggles/docs/index.md

 ## Edit font with another application

+If a font gets changed on-disk by another application, FontGoggles will reload it and show the updated version.
+For example, this happens, when
+you:

+- Re-generate a .ttf or .otf from a font editor.
-- Edit .ufo with RoboFont
+- Edit a .ufo with a font editor
-- Edit .ttx with text editor
+- Edit a .ufo with a text editor
+- Edit a .designspace file
+- Edit a .fea file associated with a .ufo or .designspace file
+- Edit a .ttx file

+_Note: FontGoggles does its very best to reload as quickly as possible, but for .ufo and .designspace it may have to re-compile OpenType features, and the time needed depends on the complexity of the font._

 ## Compile warnings and errors

-- If an warning is issued or an error occurs during the loading of a font, (... visual feedback todo ...), click on the font and have a look at the output panel below the font list
+If a warning is issued or an error occurs during the loading of a font, (... visual feedback todo ...), click on the font and have a look at the output panel below the font list.

 ## Found a bug or have a question?